Car tax explained

 Car tax rates for cars first registered after 1 April 2017

 Low-emission cars (producing up to 100g/km CO2) registered before 1 April 2017 were not liable for car tax.
 For cars registered from 1 April 2017, this exemption no longer applies.
-In addition, cars that cost over £40,000 must pay an 'expensive car supplement' of £325 a year for five years.
+In addition, cars that cost over £40,000 must pay an 'expensive car supplement' of £325 a year for five years, rising to £335 from April 2021.

 There are two main rates for cars that were registered as new after 1 April 2017: